Kusugaki/GIT_PROJECTS/README.md

 - [ ] Find a life
 - [ ] Profit

-## Program IDEAS: Functions & Definitions
+## INITIAL Program Ideas: Functions & Definitions

 1. Program automatically updates important changes at startup
 2. Automatically determine the date and create a new log once it changes